henrycgbaker/selenium-webscraper-MLStrom-JAO/README.md

 # Webscraper

-For date-based web scraping with resume capability, rate limiting, and data validation.
+Basic functionality for date-based web scraping with resume capability, rate limiting, and data validation.

-Primary application: scrapiong Joint Allocation Office Publication site.
+- **Primary application**: scrapiong Joint Allocation Office Publication site.
 Part of MLStrom project support for Hertie's Data Science Lab.
+- Can also be quickly adapted for generalised webscraping (see [Creating Custom Scrapers](#creating-custom-scrapers))

 > see [quickstart](QUICKSTART.md)